 Part competition, part tasting extravaganza, the Great American Beer Festival attracts over 60,000 attendees (that’s not a typo) and 800 breweries (also not a typo) from across the country, including all the heavy-hitters as well as a number of under-the-radar gems.
-It’s like the Super Bowl and Woodstock rolled into one monumental weekend and should be on every beer lovers’ bucket list.
+It’s like the Oscars and Woodstock rolled into one monumental weekend and should be on every beer lovers’ bucket list.

-Where: Escondido, Calif.
+Where: San Pedro, Calif.